-You can adjust a variety of parameters including your service area, reach of the advertising, budget and more.
+You can adjust a variety of parameters including your service area, the reach of the advertising, budget and more.

 It can be impossible to tell the size of your business online, and PPC advertising allows everyone a shot at getting the customer.

-Landing Pages are Critical
+Optimize Landing Pages

 Any PPC ad, which sends prospects to the homepage of your home services website is not likely to be helping your brand!

 A customized landing page presents compelling offers and content in a way to entice your target audience to contact you and get started using your business.
 With the home services industry in particular, while some customers may be price shopping, the majority are ready to make a purchase.